 Although I’d flown into Malaga several times for package holidays on the Costa del Sol, I’d never visited the city.
 When I won the prize of a one week stay at an apartment in Malaga in a Facebook competition, I was pleasantly surprised by the city’s winning combination of beachlife and culture.

 Visiting the Alcazaba Moorish fortress was the highlight of my trip.
 Read my tips for things to do in Malaga.

 Looking down on the Rose Garden from the Alcazaba

-What are your favourite destinations for holidays in Spain?
+What’s your favourite destination for holidays in Spain?